oslabs-beta/kQ/README.md

 [Viewing your metrics](#viewing-your-metrics)
 [See kafkaQ in action using our Kafka application simulator](#see-kafkaq-in-action-using-our-kafka-application-simulator)

-## Viewing your metrics

-## See kafkaQ in action using our Kafka application simulator

 ## Overview

 - Monitor your Kafka application in real-time to diagnose vulnerabilities and improve system health